2000 Arizona Wildcats football team: Game summaries

+at Utah

-Ohio State
+vs No. 18 Ohio State

 After defeating Utah on the road to start the season, the Wildcats hosted Ohio State in the home opener.
 After outplaying the Buckeyes in the first half to lead 17–10 at halftime, Arizona would struggle as Ohio State took control and shut out the Wildcats in the second half and Arizona’s record evened at 1-1.
 To date, this is Ohio State’s first and only trip to Tucson and it remains the most recent meeting between the two teams.